-The CaGBC is the leading national organization dedicated to advancing green building and sustainable community development practices.
-As the voice of green building in Canada, we work closely with our 1200 national and over 3000 chapter members in an effort to make every building greener.
-The CaGBC reduces environmental impacts from the built environment through project certification, advocacy and research, and has helped meet the demand for skilled workers by providing green building education to over 30,000 professionals across the country since 2002.
-CaGBC is the license holder of the LEED® green building rating system in Canada and developed the country’s first Zero Carbon Building Standard.
-We are also a member of the World Green Building Council supporting international efforts to reduce environmental impacts from the built environment.
+CaGBC is the leading national organization dedicated to advancing green building, building retrofit, and sustainable community development practices.
+As the voice of green building in Canada, CaGBC works with industry and all levels of government to make every building greener.
+CaGBC focuses on reducing carbon emissions and the overall environmental impacts of buildings while improving occupant health and contributing to a vibrant low-carbon economy.
+To accomplish this, CaGBC sets and verifies advanced green building standards, conducts government advocacy and market research, and provides education and training that has reached over 45,000 Canadian professionals since 2002.
+In 2004, CaGBC established the LEED® green building rating system in Canada and developed the first Zero Carbon Building Standard in 2017.
+CaGBC is a member of the World Green Building Council, supporting international efforts to reduce environmental impacts and enhance global health in buildings and communities.
+For more information, visit cagbc.org.

 Thomas Mueller, MA, Hon FRAIC, LEED® AP